 CSS Media Queries

-Media queries allow designers to apply CSS declarations dynamically based on client conditions.
-Using media features like width, height and color, we can tailor our content to a wide range of devices and resolutions without having to change the content itself.
+, we can tailor our content to a wide range of devices and resolutions without having to change the content itself.

 Why CSS Media Queries are Important?

-One of the most important features of CSS is being able to define how a website or app is presented on different media or output devices.
+is being able to define how a website or

 Like a desktop screen, a mobile device, or a certain viewport width or height.
 Media queries allow us to do just that by applying CSS to elements dynamically based on conditions that test certain features of the output device.